momustafam/Case-Study-Projects/Data-Science/TikTok/README.md

 As a data analyst on TikTok's data team, TikTok is the leading destination for short-form mobile video.
 The platform is built to help imaginations thrive.
 TikTok's mission is to create a place for inclusive, joyful, and authentic content–where people can safely discover, create, and connect.

 With new considerations from the leadership team, I will be responsible for:
-- Creating a project proposal by assigning the required data analytical tasks into realistic milestones
+- Creating a project proposal by assigning the required data analytical tasks into realistic milestones.
+- Preparing the data for the process of exploratory data analysis.

 <strong> Note: </strong>The story, all names, characters, and incidents portrayed in this project are fictitious.
 No identification with actual persons (living or deceased) is intended or should be inferred.
 And, the data shared in this project has been created for pedagogical purposes.